ShogunPanda/milo/docs/cpp.md

 where `$MILO_DIR` is the directory containing the `milo.h` and `libmilo.a` files.

-When downloading Milo, you can choose between 4 different flavors:
+When downloading Milo, you can choose between `debug` or `release` version:

-1. `release/with-copy`: Release version with copying enabled.
-2. `release/no-copy`: Release version with copying disabled.
-3. `debug/with-copy`: Debug version with copying enabled.
-4. `debug/no-copy`: Debug version with copying disabled.

-## `with-copy` vs `no-copy` mode

-The `with-copy` mode of Milo buffers unconsumed data from parsing and automatically prepends it in the next invocation of the `parse` method.

-The `no-copy` mode has the behavior above disabled.

 # C++ API